ohir/toggler/README.md

 #### serialize:
 Toggler intentionally has no `toString` nor `toJSON` methods.
 Its whole state is public and consist of just four _ints_.
 It should be handled seamlesslly by any serialization method one may have chosen for a whole _Model_.

+## the price tag

+Toggler based Models use indice and masks.
+Named for the sake of humans, but just numbers to the code.
+Naming numbers is a one-time chore supported by included const file generator.
+So, if your App/Model state machine can be represented on up to 52 bits, you're set.

+But If 52 is not enough, or you want to work with many submodels there is a caveat: while names will be unique, index numbers an masks will not.

+It then may happen that you inadverently pass a name meant for submodel A, to the submodel B, or C. As Toggler code sees only numbers it will act on these not knowing that `const tgPrecise = 7` meant for `Measure` submodel came to the `Storage` submodel where index 7 is a `tgDeleteAll` action flag.

+This could be vetted in the base code, but then Toggler core would no longer be simple nor fast.
+Hence validating and correcting index/mask numbers (per an instance) deliberately were left to the possible subclasses: both index verifier `v` and mask verifier `vma` are public and can be overriden to suit a particular need.

+For the practical usage a simpler solution exists that wastes no cpu cycles and works for many submodels as well:

+### Toggler naming conventions

+1. index name starts with `tg` (togglee)
+2. mask name starts with `sm` (select mask)
+3. then the _ChosenName_ comes (`tgChosenName`, `smChosenName`)
+4. for a single Toggler in use - thats all.
+5. if there are more Toggler based submodels in your Model, each of them and its bits names are given the same two capital letter suffix, eg: `watches(m.toppartBX, smRenamedBX | smSavedBX);`.

+_Follow the convention.
+Then if not you visually at writing, your linter later may spot that the ending of a parameter name does not match the suffix of the name of the receiving object and warn you accordingly_.